EmeraldSlash/RbxMouse/README.md

 Must be edited manually.

 ### *number* DEFAULT_CLICK_TIMEOUT
 The threshold for firing a click event between mouse down and up events.
 Defaults to `0.5`.
+Custom click timeout can be set at runtime with `Mouse:SetClickThreshold()`.

 ### *number* DEFAULT_RAY_DISTANCE
 The limit of mouse CFrame and Target detection.
 Defaults to `1000`.
+Custom ray distance can be set at runtime with `Mouse:SetRayDistance()`.